Treatment for endometriosis

-- A study found that massaging the pelvic area, including parts of the abdomen, sides, and back, was helpful in reducing menstrual pain associated with endometriosis.
-Doing this type of massage shortly before the menstrual period begins may be more comfortable.
-It may also be useful to use massage oil.
+- A study found that massaging the pelvic area, including parts of the abdomen, sides, and back, helped reduce menstrual pain associated with endometriosis.
+This type of massage may be more comfortable shortly before the menstrual period.
+It may also be helpful to use massage oil.

 - This home remedy for endometriosis has anti-inflammatory properties.
 Researchers showed that turmeric might inhibit estradiol, a form of estrogen that may help to prevent growth.
 Turmeric supplements are available as capsules.
 The spice is often found in teas and may be added to meals.

-- When your pain is at its worst, applying heat to your abdominal area can help.
+- Applying heat to your abdominal area can help when your pain is at its worst.
 This relaxes your pelvic muscles and keeps the blood flowing, which can reduce cramping.

-- This home remedy for endometriosis is similar to a heating pad, a warm bath surrounds your body with heat, which can help you chill out and provide relief for your pain.
-Throw in a bath bomb with lavender, sage, marjoram, and rose essential oils, which studies have found could reduce menstrual pain.
+- This home remedy for endometriosis is similar to a heating pad.
+A warm bath surrounds your body with heat, which can help you chill out and relieve your pain.
+Throw in a bath bomb with lavender, sage, marjoram, and rose essential oils, which could reduce menstrual pain.

-- A daily multivitamin can help ensure you’re getting a wide variety of vitamins and minerals.
-Research has shown that supplementing antioxidants such as vitamin E and C can lessen endometriosis pain.
+- A daily multivitamin can help ensure you get various vitamins and minerals.
+Research has shown that supplementing with antioxidants such as vitamins E and C can lessen endometriosis pain.
 Taking a multivitamin may also help increase your chances of getting pregnant.
 Talk to your doctor to find a combination of vitamins and minerals that works best for you.

-What you eat has a major effect on how you feel.
-Research has shown that diet for endometriosis can help reduce endometriosis symptoms.
-Try diet for endometriosis rich in leafy greens and vegetables, omega-3 fatty acids (from foods like fish, nuts, and seeds), and green tea.
+What you eat has a significant effect on how you feel.
+Research has shown that a diet for endometriosis can help reduce endometriosis symptoms.
+Try a diet for endometriosis rich in leafy greens and vegetables, omega-3 fatty acids (from foods like fish, nuts, and seeds), and green tea.
 Try to limit high-FODMAP foods, gluten, and dairy.

-Trans fats cause inflammation, even for people without endometriosis, so anyone dealing with the condition should really try to really limit them.
+Trans fats cause inflammation, even for people without endometriosis, so anyone with the condition should try limiting them.
 Refined carbohydrates could also inflame your gut and cause pain.
-Research has shown that eating refined foods can also affect your fertility, so it’s especially important to watch your diet if you want to get pregnant.
+Research has shown that eating refined foods can also affect your fertility, so watching your diet is essential if you want to get pregnant.

-Herbs for endometriosis – effective home-based natural treatment for endometriosis
+Herbs for endometriosis: an effective home-based natural treatment for endometriosis

-Herbs for endometriosis is a form of natural treatment for endometriosis that may help alleviate the symptoms of endometriosis.
-Listed below are herbs for endometriosis
+Herbs are a natural treatment for endometriosis that may help alleviate its symptoms.
+Listed below are herbs for endometriosis.

-- Peppermint has antioxidant properties, this can reduce pelvic pain from endometriosis.
+- Peppermint has antioxidant properties, which can reduce pelvic pain from endometriosis.
 Peppermint can also reduce the severity of pain from menstrual cramps.

 Acupuncture and homeopathy for Endometriosis

-The causative factors for endometriosis remain uncertain, but a few things are considered as likely responsible for it.
-The first is that it is likely caused by changes in antibodies at the cellular and hormonal levels of the body.
-Another theory suspects a backward flow of the menstrual cycle from the uterus to the pelvis leading to inflammation and thirdly is a genetic flow from mothers to female generational line.
+The causative factors for endometriosis remain uncertain, but a few things are considered likely to be responsible for it.
+The first is that changes in antibodies at the cellular and hormonal levels of the body are most likely to blame.
+Another theory suspects a backward menstrual cycle flow from the uterus to the pelvis, leading to inflammation.
+The third is a genetic flow from mothers to the female generational line.

-The Traditional Chinese Medicine TCM considers endometriosis as an energy circulation dysfunctionality that can be rectified with acupuncture treatment.
-The acupuncture treatment is found to be effective in easing the pain and helping the hormones to be stabilized.
-Acupuncture also helps the body naturally fight pain by the release of endorphins.
+The Traditional Chinese Medicine TCM considers endometriosis as an energy circulation dysfunctionality that acupuncture can rectify.
+Acupuncture treatment is effective in easing pain and helping the hormones stabilize.
+Acupuncture also helps the body naturally fight pain by releasing endorphins.

-Acupuncture procedure involves the insertion of long, thin needles that are sterilized and disposable along meridians associated with endometriosis.
-The procedure is done between 20 to 45 minutes.
-Take note that the acupuncture procedure needs to be repeated sometimes for it to be efficient and for the body to maximize its benefits.
-It is necessary you discuss the number of sessions you will need with your acupuncturist.
+The acupuncture procedure involves the insertion of long, thin needles that are sterilized and disposable along the meridians associated with endometriosis.
+The procedure takes between 20 and 45 minutes.
+Please note that the acupuncture procedure sometimes needs to be repeated for efficiency and for the body to maximize its benefits.
+You must discuss the number of sessions you will need with your acupuncturist.

-Acupuncture for endometriosis can significantly decrease the severity of endometriosis symptoms and its symptoms.
-Many patients report a decrease in pain after four weekly treatments and continued improvement with subsequent treatments.
-For changes in menstrual cycle regularity or to treat fertility often requires several months of regular acupuncture.
+Acupuncture for endometriosis can significantly decrease the severity of endometriosis symptoms.
+Many patients report decreased pain after four weekly treatments and continued improvement with subsequent treatments.
+For changes in the menstrual cycle, regularity or treatment of fertility often requires several months of regular acupuncture.

-According to research acupuncture for endometriosis promote blood circulation and regulate hormones.
-It also appears to have an anti-inflammatory effect and is effective for pain relief because of its effect on blood chemistry and in particular endorphin levels.
+According to research, acupuncture for endometriosis promotes blood circulation and regulates hormones.
+It also appears to have an anti-inflammatory effect and is effective for pain relief because of its effect on blood chemistry and, in particular, endorphin levels.

-Endeavor to employ the service of a certified acupuncturist.
+Endeavor to employ the services of a certified acupuncturist.

-Homeopathy for endometriosis – #1 natural treatment for endometriosis
+Homeopathy for endometriosis: the #1 natural treatment for endometriosis

 Treatment with homeopathy for endometriosis takes place at all levels, with locals, generals, nosodes, and constitutions, and is worth considering.
 Nobody got worse.
 Patients should be able to reduce or discontinue their conventional medication.